ritisha-404/space-debris-tracker/README.md

 dashboard frontend — so you can swap in real orbital data (e.g. TLEs from Space-Track or CelesTrak) and iterate.

-## How it works (current state)

-1. `backend/data_utils.py` generates synthetic orbital trajectories (simple elliptical orbits + noise) and slices them into `(sequence_in -> next_position)` training
-   windows.
-2. `backend/model.py` defines a small PyTorch LSTM that takes a window of past `(x, y, z)` positions and predicts the next position.
-3. `backend/train.py` trains the model on synthetic data and saves a checkpoint to `models/lstm_debris.pt`.
-4. `backend/app.py` is a Flask API that:
-   - serves the frontend
-   - `GET /api/debris` — returns sample debris objects + their recent trajectories
-   - `POST /api/predict` — takes a sequence of positions, returns the model's predicted next position
-   - `GET /api/risk` — naive pairwise distance check between predicted positions to flag potential close approaches
-5. `frontend/` is a plain HTML/JS/Chart.js dashboard that calls the API and plots trajectories + predictions.

 ## Quickstart